karam94/karam94.github.io/content/posts/2020/2020-12-02-Design-Patterns-The-Factory-Pattern.md

 ## The Factory Method Pattern

-The Factory Method Pattern instead provides an abstract class and method (hence the name, factory method) that facilitates creation of subclasses (e.g. different types of shipping providers).
+The Factory Method Pattern provides an abstract class and method (hence the name) that facilitates creation of subclasses (e.g. different types of shipping providers).

-By utilising this abstract class, we can create a Factory for every type of `ShippingProvider` and since our code is dependent on a type of `ShippingProviderFactory`, it automatically can handle its subclasses such as a `StandardShippingProviderFactory`.
+By utilising this abstract class, we create a Factory for every type of `ShippingProvider` and since our code is dependent on a type of `ShippingProviderFactory`, it automatically can handle subclasses such as a `StandardShippingProviderFactory`.

-Every time we need to introduce a new type of `ShippingProvider` in to the system, we no longer violate the Open-Closed Principle.

 ```csharp
 public abstract class VehicleFactory